gigorbust/chatgpt-agent-memory/logs/COMET_ASSISTANT_meztal_seo_hierarchy_optimization_2025-11-17.md

 – Status: ✅ Parent reassignment complete

 ### 17. Top BPO Companies
-– Parent: Comparison ✅ (changed from Home)
-– URL: `/company/resources/comparison/top-bpo-companies`
+ ✅	– URL: `/company/resources/comparison/top-bpo-companies`
-– Title & Meta: Pending optimization
+– Title & Meta: Pending opti├── Payroll Outsourcing ✅	├── Payroll Outsourcingmization
 – Status: ✅ Parent reassignment complete

+⚠️ **CRITICAL NOTE:** This section is a REFERENCE MAP showing site structure as it exists in Wix.
+- Green checkmarks (✅) in this section are LEGACY and DO NOT indicate optimization status
+- For actual completion status, see "COMPLETED PAGES" section
+- This map shows WHAT EXISTS, not WHAT'S BEEN OPTIMIZED

 ### 18. Best Accounting Firms
 – Parent: Comparison ✅ (changed from Home)